novemberborn/hullabaloo-config-manager/README.md

 If the config source does not exist on disk the `hash` value should be provided, otherwise hashes cannot be created for the config.

-The `json5` property can be set to `false` if the `options` object can be serialized using `JSON.stringify()`.
+The `fileType` property can be set to `JSON` if the `options` object can be serialized using `JSON.stringify()`.
+It defaults to `JSON5`.

-Note that the `options` object is cloned (deeply) before use.
+Note that the `options` object is cloned before use.
 Options are not validated to the same extend as when configuration files are loaded using `fromDirectory` or when the `extends` option is resolved.

 ### `fromConfig(baseConfig: Config, options?: {cache: Cache}): Promise<ResolvedConfig>`